-CHCPRT025 Identify and report children and young people at risk
+CHCPRTOOI Identify and respond to children and young people at risk

 The safety and wellbeing of children and young people is of utmost importance.
-Children have the right to feel safe and be protected from abuse.
-This training is based on the unit of competency from the current National Community Services Training Package to provide participants with information that guides practice within a legislative and policy framework.
-Participants will explore possible indicators of risk of harm, the documenting of concerns, the processes involved with the reporting of indicators and applying ethical practices regarding child protection in line with relevant requirements.
+Children have the right to feel safe and protected from abuse.
+This presentation is based on the unit of competency from the current National Community Services Training Package to provide participants with information that guides practice within a legislative and policy framework.
+Participants will explore roles and responsibilities around identifying indicators of risk of harm, responding to and documenting concerns, supporting children and families and reflecting on ethical considerations regarding child protection.
 A written and practical assessment must be successfully completed to achieve a Statement of Attainment.

-Bridging CHCPRT025 Identify and report children and young people at risk
+Bridging CHCPRTOO1 Identify and respond to children and young people at risk

-This workshop is for participants who have previously completed accredited training in the unit: CHCPRT001 Identify and respond to children and young people at risk, and wish to upgrade their qualification to the current unit from the CHC Training Package: CHCPRT025 Identify and report children and young people at risk.
+This workshop is for participants who have previously completed accredited training in the unit: CHCCHILD40IA or CHCCHILD40IB.
+Identify and respond to children and young people at risk of harm, and wish to upgrade their qualification to the current unit from the CHC Training Package: CHCPRT001 Identify and respond to children and young people at risk.
+They will investigate children's rights and identifying and responding to risk of harm circumstances.
 A written assessment must be successfully completed to achieve a Statement of Attainment.